:help pages, generated

 to newer commands.

 There are actually five histories.
 The ones we will mention here are for ":"

 commands and for "/" and "?" search commands.
 The "/" and "?" commands share

 the same history, because they are both search commands.
-The two other
+The three other

 Suppose you have done a ":set" command, typed ten more colon commands and then

 want to repeat that ":set" command again.
 You could press ":" and then ten